 Delta Dental of Arkansas Foundation Oral Health Clinic

 The Delta Dental of Arkansas Foundation Oral Health Clinic at UAMS opened in January 2013.
-The clinic has 11 operatories, four of which will be made available to residents.
+The clinic has 11 operatories; each resident is assigned their individual operatory.
 Each operatory is large enough to allow four-handed dentistry whereby a faculty member and resident can comfortably be situated around a patient to maximize supervision and enhance the training experience.
 A fully-equipped surgical suite is included in the Oral Health Clinic.

 The clinic provides comprehensive care and is equipped with a state-of-the- art, fully-electronic health record (EHR).
 The EHR features an integrated, comprehensive clinical information system that includes templates for entering patient social and medical histories, physical exam findings, plan of care, discharge instructions, lab and radiology test orders and results, and progress notes.